-You can download this journal for free from our Members Only area.
-It has two pages - the first describes how to use this document, with instructions and examples.
+You can download this relaxation journal for free by clicking here.
+It has two pages – the first describes how to use this document, with instructions and examples.
 The second page is to be copied for your use.

 A relaxation or stress journal will allow you to monitor your physical and emotional symptoms and of stress or anxiety, and evaluate the effectiveness of the relaxation techniques you try.

 The process of using the journal includes the following steps:

 1. Describe the stressful situation and circle the rating for your current stress level.

 2. List the physical and emotional symptoms of you are experiencing.